getpelican/pelican-plugins/pelican_comment_system/doc/installation.md

 `COMMENT_URL`                                  | `string`  | `#comment-{slug}`            | `{slug}` gets replaced with the slug of the comment.
 More info [here](feed.md)

 ## Folder structure

-Every comment file has to be stored in a sub folder of `PELICAN_COMMENT_SYSTEM_DIR`.
+Every comment file has to be stored in a sub-folder of `PELICAN_COMMENT_SYSTEM_DIR`.

-Sub folders are named after the `slug` of the articles.
+Sub-folders are named after the `slug` of the articles.

 So the comments to your `foo-bar` article are stored in `comments/foo-bar/`

 The filenames of the comment files are up to you.
-But the filename is the Identifier of the comment (**with** extension).
+But the filename is the identifier of the comment (**with** extension).

 ##### Example folder structure